catwhitmer/catwhitmer/README.md

 ***
 I started learning to code in January 2020 and quickly came to love programming.
 Since then I've been teaching myself to code through Udemy.
 I also attented the Flatiron Full-Stack Software engineering bootcamp, learning React and JavaScript.

-One of my projects is a Pet Care app ([demo link](https://github.com/catwhitmer/pet_care-frontend)), which allows users to track and update to-do's for their pets.
-Another project is a Hogwarts Student app ([demo link](https://github.com/catwhitmer/students-js-frontend)).
+One of my projects is a Github user finder app ([demo link](https://github-finder-rho-ashy.vercel.app/)), which allows users to search github profiles.
+Another project is a Pet Care app ([demo link](https://github.com/catwhitmer/petCare)).
 ***

 ### I'm comfortable using: